-G. If an individual fails to obey a subpoena, or obeys a subpoena but refuses to testify when requested concerning any matter under investigation, the ((office of)) human and civil rights commission may invoke the aid of the prosecuting attorney, who shall petition to the superior court for an order or other appropriate action necessary to secure enforcement of the subpoena.
-The petition shall:

-- 1. Be accompanied by a copy of the subpoena and proof of service; - 2.
+- G. If an individual fails to obey a subpoena, or obeys a subpoena but refuses to testify when requested concerning any matter under investigation, the office of ((eivil rights)) equity and racial and social justice may invoke the aid of the prosecuting attorney, who shall petition to the superior court for an order or other appropriate action necessary to secure enforcement of the subpoena.
+The petition shall: - 1.
+Be accompanied by a copy of the subpoena and proof of service; - 2.
 Set forth in what specific manner the subpoena has not been complied with; and - 3.
-Ask for an order of the court to compel the witness to appear and testify or cooperate in the investigation of the unfair housing practice.

-H. If the ((office of)) human and civil rights commission concludes at any time after the filing of a complaint that prompt judicial action is necessary to carry out the purposes of this chapter, the ((office of)) human and civil rights commission may invoke the aid of the prosecuting attorney, who shall file a civil action for appropriate temporary, injunctive or preliminary relief pending final disposition of the case.

-I. The ((office of)) human and civil rights commission shall reduce the results of the investigation to written findings of fact and make a finding that there either is or is not reasonable cause for believing that an unfair housing practice has been or is being committed.

-J. If a finding is made that there is no reasonable cause, the finding shall be served on the charging party and respondent.
-Within thirty days after service of such a negative finding, the charging party may file a written request with the ((office of)) human and civil rights commission asking for reconsideration of the finding.
-The ((office of)) human and civil rights commission shall furnish the charging party with information regarding how to request reconsideration.
-The ((office of)) human and civil rights commission shall furnish the charging party with information writing within a reasonable time by granting or denying the request.
+Ask for an order of the court to compel the witness to appear and testify or cooperate in the investigation of the unfair housing practice. - H. If the office of ((eivil rights)) equity and racial and social justice concludes at any time after the filing of a complaint that prompt judicial action is necessary to carry out the purposes of this chapter, the office of ((eivil rights)) equity and racial and social justice may invoke the aid of the prosecuting attorney, who shall file a civil action for appropriate temporary, injunctive or preliminary relief pending final disposition of the case. - I. The office of ((eivil rights)) equity and racial and social justice shall reduce the results of the investigation to written findings of fact and make a finding that there either is or is not reasonable cause for believing that an unfair housing practice has been or is being committed. - J. If a finding is made that there is no reasonable cause, the finding shall be served on the charging party and respondent.
+Within thirty days after service of such a negative finding, the charging party may file a written request with the office of ((eivil rights)) equity and racial and social justice asking for reconsideration of the finding.
+The office of ((eivil rights)) equity and racial and social justice shall furnish the charging party with information regarding how to request reconsideration.
+The office of ((eivil rights)) equity and racial and social justice shall respond in writing within a reasonable time by granting or denying the request.

-SECTION 40.
-Ordinance 5280, Section 6, as amended, K.C.C.
+SECTION 26.
+Ordinance 5280, Section 6, as amended, and K.C.C.
 12.20.090 are hereby amended to read as follows: